 - Space constraints: Better / Possible GPU placement for Single- or Multi-GPU Configurations & possibly better cooling.
 Especially for low-profile GPUs in Small Form Factor Cases that would otherwise clash with low-profile CPU Coolers.

 - Aesthetic Reasons: Showing off your GPU in other orientations

-There is one Component that has not kept up with the minification of many PC-Parts: the GPU.
+There is one Component that has not kept up with the minification of many PC-Parts: the Graphics Card.

 By their nature, GPUs are still fairly large and bulky.
 They have built-in fans that require a certain amount of space.